Conyers Herring: Contributions

+Brain box

+Herring was famously well-read in the physics literature, and summarized references he found valuable on 3 by 5 inch index cards.
+He stored these cards, cataloged by topic, in a black suitcase that he referred to as his "brain box".
+Started in his student days, the brain box grew throughout his career, eventually containing 15,000 index cards with over 100,000 references.
+A project to digitize the brain box was undertaken by Robert B. Laughlin after Herring's death.

 Awards and honors

 In June 1954 he was one of twenty scientists under the age of forty identified by Fortune Magazine as "top young scientists in U. S. universities and industry".
 In 1984/85 Conyers Herring was awarded the Wolf Prize in Physics along with Philippe Nozieres for "their major contributions to the fundamental theory of solids, especially of the behaviour of electrons in metals".
 In 1980 he was awarded the NAS Award for Scientific Reviewing from the National Academy of Sciences.